pjuwyD/demoservice/README.md

 ### Deploy using docker compose

 Docker compose is configured to use latest image, and passes environment variable `SERVICE1_URL` to the service2.
+Service2 exposes port 8080 to local port 8080 for the testing purposes.
+Common docker network is created so containers can comminicate using names.

 Full docker compose:
 ```